troubling/hummingbird/docs/replication-tools.md

 with success before it removes out-of-place partitions.
 This can be very helpful in clusters under heavy load and adding capacity to handle the strain.

+If 1.1.1.6/sdb3 was set to zero weight, the priority replication call would still be made to that node.
+This will allow for draining nodes when slowly decommissioning gear.

+If 1.1.1.6/sdb3 was completely removed from the new ring then priority replication calls would be made to the "next" primary.
+In the above case from 1.1.1.4/sdb1/78 -> 1.1.1.8/sdb4/78.

 It also does this in a coordinated fashion to avoid stampeding *1.1.1.8/sdb3* with a ton of replication calls.